DICT-FOOVC2-Cebu/Security-System/README.md

 6. Browse the Image file of your rasbian OS to select.
 7. Click write and wait until done...
 8. To enable ssh go to command prompt and type:
-	`echo.>e:/ssh` and press enter
+	`echo.>e:/ssh`
 	note: "e" varies depending on the drive letter of your sd card.
 9. Safely remove the device...
 "Congrats you successfully intalled the Raspbian OS"